Diverse Student Organizations

 Hmong Student Union (HSU)

 The Hmong Student Union (HSU) is a student organization that promotes educational, social, and cultural values at UW Oshkosh and in the community.
-HSU offers various academic and cultural activities focused on the Hmong culture and provides opportunities for students to interact with other students & campus community and gain leadership and personal development skills.
+HSU offers various academic and artistic activities focused on the Hmong culture and provides opportunities for students to interact with other students & campus community and gain leadership and personal development skills.
 What can I gain from being part of HSU?
 Learn responsibility, teamwork, and leadership skills.
 Explore the richness of the Hmong culture.
 Receive academic and social support.
 Make new friends!

 Advisor: Kaonue Xiong